1954 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-The auction history below reveals how the market has recognized and valued these final San Francisco quarters, with price trends reflecting their historical significance and relative scarcity.
+The auction history below reveals how the market has recognized and valued these final San Francisco quarters, with price trends reflecting both their historical significance and the strike-quality ceiling that keeps the very highest grades elusive.

 Current market activity shows the collector interest and trading dynamics that continue to sustain demand for these historically important West Coast quarters.